pdurbin/dataverse-osx-playbook/README.md

 # Dataverse Development Playbook

-Developers can run this Ansible playbook locally to setup a dataverse instance.
+Developers can run this Ansible playbook locally on a mac to setup a dataverse instance.

+Everything is installed and run in the user's space, no root access required.

 *See also*: